petttr1/petttr1.github.io/_posts/2023-09-04-bento-layouts-tilt-me.md

 ## The end (that was fast)

 Thanks for reading this quick post.
-Now that you a re a cool kid, tweet (X?) me your best Bento grid <a href="https://x.com/devslovecoffee" target="_blank">@devslovecoffee</a>.
+Now that you are a cool kid, tweet (X?) me your best Bento grid <a href="https://x.com/devslovecoffee" target="_blank">@devslovecoffee</a>.

 Don't forget to check out my other posts and projects ☕.